rounders/refinerycms-s3assets/README.md

 # refinerycms-s3assets

-A common development scenario,  when using a Heroku-hosted Refinery CMS app, is to copy production data to development via the use of heroku db:pull.
+A common development scenario,  when using a Heroku-hosted Refinery CMS app, is to copy production data to development via the use of `heroku db:pull`.
-This gem adds a rake task to your RefineryCMS project which copies your production assets stored on s3 onto the local filesystem.
+This gem adds a rake task to your Refinery CMS project which copies your production assets stored on s3 onto the local filesystem.

 ## Requirements